GianMen91/cinnamon_rolls_shop/README.md

 ## Content Attribution

-All cinnamon roll images, names, descriptions, and colors are sourced from the official Cinnamood shop webpage ([https://cinnamood.de/unsere-rolls/](https://cinnamood.de/unsere-rolls/)).
+All cinnamon roll images, names, descriptions, and colors are sourced from the official [Cinnamood shop webpage](https://cinnamood.de/en/our-rolls/).

 ## Technologies Used